I was born a hermaphrodite. As a young child, I was surgically assigned a gender without my knowledge or consent.

-So no I don't claim to be a woman and I still deny being a man.
-You can call me what ever you want as long as you are kind.
-I dress in what ever I want too and dare people to question it.
+So no, I don't claim to be a woman and I still deny being a man.
+You can call me whatever you want as long as you are kind.
+I dress in whatever I want and dare people to question it.
 Because they will get an education that will change the way they see the world every time.

-Why Do I Keep Writing About This?
+Why Do I Write About This?
 Isn't It Embarrassing?